strands-project/strands_qsr_lib/docs/rsts/handwritten/usage.rst

 The compulsory arguments are `input_data` which is your `World_Trace` object that you created before and the `which_qsr` which is your requested QSR.
 If you want only one QSR to be computed it is a string, otherwise if you want to compute multiple QSRs in one call pass their names as a list.
 The optional argument `req_made_at` can be safely ignored.
-The second optional argument `dynamic_args` is in brief a dictionary with your call and QSR specific parameters.
-More about this argument can be found :ref:`later <dyn-args>`.
+The second optional argument dynamic_args_ is in brief a dictionary with your call and QSR specific parameters.

 .. _res_msg: